-Armed with my experiences with the MK1 en MK2 4-stroke engines where 2 opposed graphite pistons run in 2 glass cylinders I got the intention to make a 1-cylinder version of that.
+Armed with my experiences with the 2-cylinder 4-stroke engines Mk1 and MK2 where 2 opposed graphite pistons are running in 2 glass cylinders I now got the intention to make a 1-cylinder version of that.

 To give such a "half copy" some extra appearance l decided to integrate a rotary valve in the cylinder head for the intake and the exhaust as well with what the one-way intake ball valve also can be eliminated.

 In consequence this engine became an extremely simple and compact design with what the combustion fires will be visible again through the glass cylinder.

 The CAD pictures below illustrate the design (MK1 version with gear distribution):

 As I did before with the 2-cylinder MK1 en MK2 4-stroke engine I cut the glass cylinder out of a glass syringe with a very precise inner diameter.
 These 20ml "Optima-Fortuna" syringes are for sale everywhere, for instance at:

 I glued the cylinder in the brass cylinder head with Loctite 603.
 The diameter of the recess chamber for that must have a 0.01mm oversized diameter so the thin liquid Loctite 603 can fill that space nicely.
 After hardening at about 50 degrees Celsius during half an hour the joining is extremely well and survives all the engine attacks.